 Toys are available for check-out during special Toy Loan times listed on the monthly calendar.
 A variety of puzzles, games, preschool toys, and dolls are available.
 Toys for children with special needs are also available.

-Upon proof of residency, library cards are issued free to El Segundo residents.
-Library cards are also free to residents of cities belonging to SCLS.
-With proper identification, library cards may also be issued to citizens who do not reside in El Segundo, or in one of the SCLS jurisdictions.
-The annual fee for a non-resident card is $40.
-Replacement cards are $2.
+Upon proof of residency, library cards are issued free to California residents.
+With proper identification, library cards may also be issued to citizens who do not reside in California; the annual fee for this non-resident card is $40.
+Replacement cards are $3.
 A current driver's license, utility bill, or other official mail received with your current address is valid identification.
 There must be an address on your piece of identification.
 Post office box numbers are not an acceptable form of I.D.

 Most materials are loaned for a period of three weeks.
-Videos, DVD's, and Blu-rays are loaned for three days with a $1.50 per video charge.
-Video proceeds go back into an account to purchase new videos.
+Videos, DVD's, and Blu-rays are loaned for seven days.
 For more circulation rules and guidelines, inquire at the Circulation Desk, (310) 524-2722.

-A fine of 20 cents per day is charged for materials kept beyond the due date.
-Special materials such as reference books, videos and best-sellers have different rates.
-When materials are lost, the borrower pays the retail or replacement cost of the item plus a processing fee of $5.15.
+A fine of $0.25 cents per day is charged for adult materials kept beyond the due date.
+Special materials such as reference books have different overdue rates.
+When materials are lost, the borrower pays the retail or replacement cost of the item plus a processing fee of $10.00.